 UK Houses of Parliament – Wikipedia

-Hotels near the Houses of Parliament – We recommmend Hotels.com for the best prices
+Hotels near the Houses of Parliament – Booking.com

 London Guide Books – Amazon.co.uk